 Then search for these packages on the "Packages" page.
 Tip: you can click in the "Packages" page and start typing to search through the list quickly.

-Also, make sure another package, flagged for removal on the "Packages" page, does not depend realmd
+Also, make sure another package, flagged for removal on the "Packages" page, does not depend realmd.

-You can identify which packages depend on another package using the rdepends <package name>
+You can identify which packages depend on another package using the rdepends <package name> command.
+For example

 apt rdepends realmd